bribeiro/html-boilerplate/resources/js/README.md

 This document is loosely based upon Github's [Idiomatic.js](https://github.com/rwldrn/idiomatic.js).

-## All code in any code-base should look like a single person typed it, no matter how many people contributed.
+### All code in any code-base should look like a single person typed it, no matter how many people contributed.

 > "Arguments over style are pointless.
 There should be a style guide, and you should follow it."
+>
 > _Rebecca_ _Murphey_

+&nbsp;

 > "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
 If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."
+>
 > _Idan_ _Gazit_

 ## Table of Contents